kristel-/spatial-visualization-with-r/README.md

 [![DOI](https://zenodo.org/badge/22068/kristel-/spatial-visualization-with-r.svg)](https://zenodo.org/badge/latestdoi/22068/kristel-/spatial-visualization-with-r)

 This repository contains R code and examples how to do some basic spatial data visualization with R and ggplot2.
 The shapefile in a folder *estParishDialects* is the Map of the Place Name Database created by the Institute of Estonian Language and has been modified by Kristel Uiboaed in order to map dialectal data.
-Some parishes have been renamed and modified in order do correspond the traditional Estonian dialect classification.
+Some parishes have been renamed and modified in order to correspond the traditional Estonian dialect classification.
 Dialectal data is retrieved from the [Corpus of Estonian Dialects](http://www.murre.ut.ee/mkweb/ "Corpus of  Estonian Dialects").

 ***spatialVisR.R*** is the code file that contains examples and steps necessary for map production.